lukejdavies/FourXP/README.md

 #### External Dependencies

-Some of the functionality of FourXP requires and insalled version of the 4MOST Exposure Time Calculator (ETC).
+Some of the functionality of FourXP requires and installed version of the 4MOST Exposure Time Calculator (ETC).
 Functions such as observeSpec4FS() and FourXP_Sim(), require that the ETC is excicutable from the command line as '4FS_ETC', you will also need to point towards the ETC system model directory (systemModDir) in these functions.

 Currently the ETC is only availabe to 4MOST team members.
 For further details contact L. Davies <luke.j.davies@uwa.edu>

 If you are within 4MOST, you can get the ETC code here: http://wiki.4most.eu/4most-facility-simulator#toc8.
 Simply download the code and follow the install instructions in the README.
-Please then ensure that the ETC is excecutable from your command line as '4FS_ETC'.
+Please then ensure that the ETC is executable from your command line as '4FS_ETC'.

 #### Examples